Job Announcement: Staff Attorney/Clinical Supervisor – Housing PracticeTuesday, May 14, 2019

 - Proficiency in Spanish, Cantonese, and/or Mandarin a plus

 Starting salary for this exempt position is $60,000 – $90,000 based on number of years of prior legal experience, as dictated by the EBCLC salary scale.

-EBCLC is strongly committed to advancing justice through education and advocacy, and the need to transform legal services and legal education.
+EBCLC is strongly committed to advancing justice through education, advocacy, and the need to transform legal services and legal education.
 Additionally, EBCLC is committed to building a culturally diverse workplace centered on equity and providing an inclusive, welcoming, and culturally responsive environment for all staff, volunteers, subcontractors, vendors, and clients.
 To achieve this goal, EBCLC works actively to improve our office climate, systems and structures, communications, and community engagement to create an inclusive and respectful workplace that acknowledges and values differences.